-The value 50 is the result of evaluating the following expression, which results from collecting the original expression and three definitions into a bindrec and desugaring:
+The value 25 is the resulf of evaluating the following expression:

-It isn't necessary to define sq before sum-square-between.
-The definitions can appear in any order, as long as no attempt is made to find the value of a defined name before it is defined.
+Note that it wasn't necessary to define sq before sos.
+They could have been defined in the opposite order, as long as no attempt was made to evaluate an expression containing sos before sq was defined.

-5 Loading Definitions From Files
+1.3 Loading Definitions From Files

 Typing sequences of definitions into the HOFL REPL can be tedious for any program that contains more than a few definitions.
 To facilitate the construction and testing of complex programs, HOFL supports the loading of definitions from files.
 Suppose that filename is a string literal (i.e., a character sequence delimited by double quotes) naming a file that contains a sequence of HOFL definitions.
 In the REPL, entering the directive (load filename) has the same effect as manually entering all the definitions in the file named filename.
-For example, suppose that the file named "option.hfl" contains the definitions in figure 5 and "list-utils.hfl" contains the definitions in figure 6.
+For example, suppose that the file named "option.hfl" contains the definitions in Fig. 3 and "list-utils.hfl" contains the definitions in Fig. 4.
 Then we can have the following REPL interactions: